-In the not-so-distant past, Long Beach LGBT estate planning lawyers strongly encouraged gay and lesbian couples to create comprehensive estate plans because they were not allowed the same protections as heterosexual couples.
-Even considering the groundbreaking court decisions springing up across the country, it is still important for the LGBT community to consider the unique estate planning issues that they will likely face.
+In the not-so-distant past, Long Beach LGBTQ estate planning lawyers strongly encouraged gay and lesbian couples to create comprehensive estate plans because they were not allowed the same protections as heterosexual couples.
+Even considering the groundbreaking court decisions springing up across the country, it is still important for the LGBTQ community to consider the unique estate planning issues that they will likely face.
 In fact, estate planning for LGBTs may be even more critical.

-Overcoming Residual Bias against the LGBT Community
+Overcoming Residual Bias against the LGBTQ Community

 Until very recently, gay marriage was illegal in most states.
 Not only that, it was considered taboo or immoral by many.
 While the law may have changed, the personal beliefs of many, still have not.
 So, even though gay spouses may now have a protected right to inherit from each other, the social stigma with which they have lived for years still exists.
 In some unfortunate cases, families have disowned or ostracized members who are openly gay.
-Therefore, without proper estate planning, LGBT individuals may continue to be disinherited, despite now being allowed to legally marry.
+Therefore, without proper estate planning, LGBTQ individuals may continue to be disinherited, despite now being allowed to legally marry.